-IVA.6.2.1 SWGDRUG recommends laboratories have a process for assessing that reference materials are fit for purpose.
-The minimum specifications for reference materials should be defined in the validation process (see PART IV B - Reference Materials).
+- IVA.6.2.1 SWGDRUG recommends laboratories have a process for assessing that reference materials are fit for purpose. - IVA.6.2.1.1 The assessment and purpose of a reference material shall be documented.
+The documentation shall include the name of the individual who performed the assessment, the date of assessment, verification test data, and details of all reference materials and reference data used. - IVA.6.2.2 To be fit for purpose, the reference material must meet the minimum specification defined in the validation (see Part IV B - Reference Materials). - IVA.6.2.2.1 The assessment shall be done on each lot of reference material. - IVA.6.2.2.2 This assessment shall be completed prior to or alongside casework analysis as appropriate. - IVA.6.2.2.3 Reference materials shall only be used for the purpose defined by the laboratory.
+For example a reference material may be deemed suitable for qualitative but not quantitative determinations. - IVA.6.2.3 Fit for purpose for qualitative work requires an assessment of chemical identity. - IVA.6.2.4 Fit for purpose for quantitative work requires an assessment of purity and/or concentration, as appropriate to the application and its associated uncertainty of measurement in addition to the parameters in 6.2.3. - IVA.6.2.4.1 For quantitative determinations, different sources of reference material should be used for calibration and quality control.
+Where this is not feasible, two different lots of the same source may be used or lastly a single source of reference material can be sub-divided and each part assigned a specific purpose. - IVA.6.2.5 These parameters in Sections 6.2.3 and 6.2.4 may be described in a certificate, statement of analysis, data sheet or label supplied with the material or may be determined by in-house analysis or reference to published literature.

-- IVA.6.2.2 To be fit for purpose, the reference material must meet the minimum specification defined in the validation (see Part IV B Reference Materials). - IVA.6.2.2.1 The assessment shall be done on each lot of reference material. - IVA.6.2.2.2 This assessment shall be completed prior to or alongside casework analysis as appropriate. - IVA.6.2.3 Fit for purpose for qualitative work requires an assessment of chemical identity (structure). - IVA.6.2.4 Fit for purpose for quantitative work requires an assessment of purity and its associated uncertainty of measurement in addition to the parameters in 6.2.3. - IVA.6.2.5 These parameters in Sections 6.2.3 and 6.2.4 may be described in a certificate, statement of analysis, data sheet or label supplied with the material or may be determined by in-house analysis or reference to published literature. - IVA.6.2.6 The laboratory shall assess the reliability of the information supplied with a reference material even if the material meets the definition of a CRM. - IVA.6.2.6.1 For reference materials obtained from a provider accredited under ISO Guide 34, the information contained in the accompanying certificate is considered reliable and can be accepted as correct if the material is stored in accordance with the manufacturer's instructions.
-In these circumstances the assessment need not include analysis. - IVA.6.2.6.2 For reference materials obtained from a provider not accredited under ISO Guide 34 the identity and purity information supplied by the provider shall be verified by analysis.
-Other information may be evaluated as needed. - IVA.6.2.6.2.1 Examples of verification of chemical identity by analysis: - Analysis and comparison of the results to peer-reviewed published data, data
+- IVA.6.2.6 The laboratory shall assess the reliability of the information supplied with a reference material even if the material meets the definition of a CRM. - IVA.6.2.6.1 For reference materials obtained from a provider accredited under ISO Guide 34, the information contained in the accompanying certificate is considered reliable and can be accepted as correct if the material is stored and used in accordance with the manufacturer's instructions.
+In these circumstances the assessment need not include analysis. - IVA.6.2.6.1.1 For reference materials obtained from a provider not accredited under ISO Guide 34 the identity and purity information supplied by the provider shall be verified by analysis.
+When verification by analysis is not possible, this shall be documented and where applicable the limitation expressed within the report.
+Other information may be evaluated as needed. - IVA.6.2.6.1.2 Examples of verification of chemical identity by analysis: - Analysis and comparison of the results to peer-reviewed published data, data produced by a laboratory accredited under ISO/IEC 17025, or to data produced from a previously verified reference material. - Evaluation of data from in-house structural elucidation analysis of the material. - IVA.6.2.6.1.3 Examples of verification of purity by analysis utilizing validated methods: - Quantitative NMR Spectroscopy - Quantitative UV- Visible Spectroscopy - Comparison to previously verified material